harismuneer/Restaurant-Management-System/README.md

 ## Functionalities

-Wanderlust uses **Firebase Phone Number Authentication** which verifies a user’s phone number by sending a code to it.
+DineOut uses **Firebase Phone Number Authentication** which verifies a user’s phone number by sending a code to it.
 The user is then authenticated to use the app.

 Our app also has a **Journeys Map** which has journeys as labels placed on locations which have been visited.